Jalal Ahmed (bureaucrat)

-Jalal Ahmed is a Bangladeshi civil servant who has served the Government of Bangladesh for over 36 years as a member of the Bangladesh Civil Service (Administration).
-Throughout his extensive career, he has held several key positions in energy and finance sectors.
+Jalal Ahmed is a Bangladeshi civil servant who has served the government of Bangladesh for over 36 years as a member of the Bangladesh Civil Service (Administration).
+Throughout his extensive career, he has held several key positions in the energy and finance sectors.

 Early life

-Jalal Ahmed graduated with a degree in Public Administration from the University of Dhaka, where he also completed his post-graduation.
+Jalal Ahmed graduated with a degree in public administration from the University of Dhaka, where he also completed his post-graduation.
 He joined the Bangladesh Civil Service (BCS) in 1982 as part of the BCS Administration cadre.

 Career

-Ahmed served as Assistant Commissioner, Upazila Magistrate, and Upazila Nirbahi Officer (UNO) in Banshkhali.
-He also held the role of Metropolitan Magistrate in Chittagong and Additional Deputy Commissioner (ADC) of Noakhali.
-Notably, he was appointed Deputy Commissioner & District Magistrate in Thakurgaon and Faridpur Districts.
-He was Joint Secretary in the Energy Division with additional responsibilities as Project Director of the Hydrocarbon Unit and Director General of the Geological Survey of Bangladesh.
-In 2004, prior to the separation of the judiciary from the executive branch, he served as Chief Metropolitan Magistrate (CMM) of Dhaka.
+Ahmed served as assistant commissioner, upazila magistrate, and upazila nirbahi officer (UNO) in Banshkhali.
+He also held the role of metropolitan magistrate in Chittagong and additional deputy commissioner (ADC) of Noakhali.
+Notably, he was appointed deputy commissioner and district magistrate in Thakurgaon and Faridpur districts.
+He was joint secretary in the Energy Division with additional responsibilities as project director of the Hydrocarbon Unit and director general of the Geological Survey of Bangladesh.
+In 2004, prior to the separation of the judiciary from the executive branch, he served as chief metropolitan magistrate (CMM) of Dhaka.

-In 2007, Ahmed was appointed as the Chairman of Bangladesh Oil, Gas & Minerals Corporation (Petrobangla).
+In 2007, Ahmed was appointed as the chairman of Bangladesh Oil, Gas & Minerals Corporation (Petrobangla).
 He served in this capacity until April 2009.
-Following a brief period, he was appointed as the Vice Chairman (CEO) of the Export Promotion Bureau (EPB) in 2010-11.
+Following a brief period, he was appointed as the vice chairman (CEO) of the Export Promotion Bureau (EPB) in 2010–11.

-From 2012 to 2017, Ahmed served as an Additional Secretary of the Finance Division.
-In 2018-19, he was the Executive Project Director of the Skills for Employment Investment Program (SEIP).
+From 2012 to 2017, Ahmed served as an additional secretary of the Finance Division.
+In 2018–19, he was the executive project director of the Skills for Employment Investment Program (SEIP).

-After retiring from the civil service, Ahmed transitioned to the private sector, assuming the role of Senior Executive Director at Ha-Meem Group, one of Bangladesh's leading garment exporters.
-Additionally, in 2023, he was appointed as an Adjunct Faculty member in the Department of Public Administration at the University of Dhaka.
+After retiring from the civil service, Ahmed transitioned to the private sector, assuming the role of senior executive director at Ha-meem Group, one of Bangladesh's leading garment exporters.
+Additionally, in 2023, he was appointed as an adjunct faculty member in the Department of Public Administration at the University of Dhaka.

-In 2024, Ahmed was appointed Chairman of the Bangladesh Energy Regulatory Commission (BERC).
-His appointment came at a time when significant changes were made to BERC’s regulatory authority, with the government restoring the commission’s full power.
+In 2024, Ahmed was appointed chairman of the Bangladesh Energy Regulatory Commission (BERC).
+His appointment came at a time when significant changes were made to BERC's regulatory authority, with the government restoring the commission's full power.